slimanimeddine/FSO-Graphql/README.md

 - **library-frontend**: Frontend implementation for the library project using GraphQL

 Feel free to explore each directory to review my code and solutions.

-## GraphQL Server

-The `library-backend` directory contains the GraphQL server implementation for the library project.
-Follow the instructions in the README file to set up and run the GraphQL server locally.

 ## Certification of Completion